Skip to content

 For documentation of disability guidelines that are disability specific, please review the disability guidelines on the Student Accessibility Services website or by contacting Student Accessibility Services directly.

 At the intake appointment, the student and Student Accessibility Services will review and discuss eligible accommodation services and review departmental policies.
-Approved accommodations will be stated in a faculty notification letter which is then provided to the student.
+Approved accommodations will be stated in a faculty notification letter which is then provided to the student on the MyAccess Student Portal.
 The faculty notification letter serves to verify and notify faculty that a student has presented documentation of a disability and requires the specified listed accommodation(s).

 PLEASE NOTE: The faculty notification letter is considered a confidential student record under the Family Educational Rights and Privacy Act (FERPA).
 The student is under no obligation to disclose his or her disability.

-If you have any questions regarding the registration process or require any further information, please contact Student Accessibility Services directly at:
+If you have any questions regarding the registration process or require any further information, SAS can be contacted at the information displayed on the Connect With Us page.